openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onMention

+**🔵 Live and Past Data Modes** - This filter is available in both live and past data modes.

 This filter triggers when specified accounts are mentioned in posts or comments using the standard @username syntax on the Hive blockchain.
 The filter scans the text content of all posts and comments to detect username mentions and match them against your monitored account list.
 It processes both new posts (top-level content) and comments (replies), providing comprehensive mention detection across all content types on the platform.
 The filter is essential for building notification systems, social engagement tools, and automated response applications that need to react when specific users are mentioned in discussions.
 You can monitor multiple accounts simultaneously, making it perfect for community management tools, brand monitoring applications, or personal notification services.
-The filter works with both live and past data modes, allowing you to track mentions in real-time or analyze historical mention patterns and engagement trends.
 It's particularly valuable for social media managers, content creators, and businesses who need to stay informed about when their accounts or brands are being discussed in the Hive community.

 ``` ts